 Trauma, Critical Care and General Surgery Service (Minnesota)

-This program is a hospital-based surgical service with general surgery, trauma, and critical care responsibilities.
+This program is a hospital-based surgical service with acute care general surgery, trauma, and critical care responsibilities.
 Rotations are offered in four-week blocks.
-You can choose to do four weeks of each of the following three services or a combination of each.
+You can choose a combination of each.

 This service provides emergent surgical consultation for general surgery emergencies and provides care for the hospital-based general surgery patients in Trauma, Critical Care, and General Surgery.